sfd98/storefront-backend/README.md

 psql -d storefront_backend -U full_stack_user;
 ```
 ## Environment setup

+**Ports and host**

+The used port is :3000
+The host can be changed in the .env file with the variable POSTGRES_HOST
+Standard is localhost

+**Environment**

 Start with "yarn migrate" to create the tables for dev and test environment.